Classic Inca Trail to Machu Picchu (Code CIT4) - full itinerary

 Day 3 Pacaymayo - Sayakmarka - Phuyupatamarca - Wiñay Wayna

 After another early breakfast we will walk to the beautiful Inka site of Runkurakay one of the check points and the beginnings of the original royal Inca trail to Machu Picchu.
 We will continue on to Sayakmarka one of the most beautiful Inka remains on this, the Classic Inca trail.
 After lunch we trek through some very beautiful scenery ,with, the entrance to the cloud forest and the fabulous examples of orchids and humming birds we will walk for another hour to Phuyupatamarca (meaning ‘Town in the Clouds’) and to reach the third highest point on the trail (3680m).
 There are also wonderful views of Salkantay Mountain.
 From here we have 3 hours of downhill into the forest and Wiñay Wayna and our camp for the evening.
-This is the most popular campsite with access to hot showers and a cold beer.
 A short distance from this campsite is located the Inca site of the same name ‘Wiñay Wayna’ (‘Forever Young’).
 Even if you are tired after your day’s trek, don’t miss out on visiting the most impressive site on the trail.
 Make sure you ask your guide about visiting this site!